ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-running-sql.md

 # How do I run SQL queries with FBSQL?

-Valid SQL queries can be run directly in the FBSQL interface or via defined files.
+Valid SQL queries can be run directly in the FBSQL interface and via files in accessible directories.

 {: .note}
 You can also run SQL from a file when you connect to a database.